Variations in Receipt of Benefit

 Description of Eligibility Criteria

-Applicant must have income of $30,050 or less in 2017 to qualify for the 2018 benefit.
-To qualify for the 2019 benefit, income in 2018 must be $30,450 or less.
-A claimant must be an owner of the homestead and as of 1 January of year which claimant applies for benefit, must be any of the following: (a) over 65 years old; (b) a fatherless or motherless minor; (c) a widow or widower; (d) a qualified disabled person or recognized as disabled by public employee disability programs or veteran; (e) a former POW; or (f) blind.
+To qualify for the 2021 benefit, applicants must have a 2020 income of $31,900 or less.
+A claimant must be an owner of the homestead, have a lawful presence in the United States, and as of 1 January of year which claimant applies for benefit, must be any of the following: (a) over 65 years old; (b) a fatherless or motherless minor; (c) a widow or widower; (d) a qualified disabled person or recognized as disabled by public employee disability programs or veteran; (e) a former POW; or (f) blind.

 Local Option in Adoption of Program